 “It’s harder to predict voice from the genome.
 From a digital recording of your voice we can tell whether it’s male or female, and we can predict your age highly accurately.
 Now we can predict your height all from a voice recording.
 We’re finding a correlation between voice and face shape.”

 Not coincidentally, a genome bank is the object of Venter’s latest business venture: Human Longevity Inc. (HLI), a startup the pioneering American inventor founded 18 months ago.
 Already, HLI is considered the world’s largest genome sequencing lab.
-Most recently, HLI partnered with South African health insurer to sequence the medically important genes of its clients for just $250.
+Most recently, HLI partnered with South African health insurers to sequence the medically important genes of its clients for just $250.
 The client would then receive a list of diseases or afflictions that he risks developing in the course of life.
-Sounds quite the business – the African insurer can better assess its clients and decide who can be insured and on what terms, while HLI is gaining a massive genetic database which it can then use to fine tune its projects, especially considering African genomes are lacking in the global DNA sequence bank.
+Sounds quite the business – the African insurer can better assess its clients and decide who can be insured and on what terms, while HLI is gaining a massive genetic database which it can then use to fine-tune its projects, especially considering African genomes are lacking in the global DNA sequence bank.